Mauni Amavasya 2026: Sacred Silence, Auspicious Snan and Magh Mela at Triveni Sangam

 What are common observances on Mauni Amavasya?

-Visitors to Prayag during the Magh Mela should participate mindfully to enhance safety and sanctity.
-Plan for early morning snan, respect local guidelines, maintain environmental responsibility, and allow space for others’ worship.
+The post advises travelers to plan for early morning snan, respect local guidelines, maintain environmental responsibility, and allow space for others’ worship.
+It frames mindful participation as important for both safety and sanctity.